Fazazhar/Predicting-Labor-Outcome/README.md

 ## Introduction

 The focus of our project is to predict labor actions—specifically, whether they result in a strike or not.
 After evaluating various approaches, we selected the LASSO logistic regression model due to its strong performance.
 Our model achieved an accuracy rate of **92.79%** on the training set and a ROC AUC of **96.74%**, demonstrating effective classification of strike versus non-strike events.
 Testing on the latest data maintained an accuracy rate of **88.13%**.
 This report elaborates on our data handling, modeling processes, and performance evaluation.
+The final analysis script can be found [here](analysis/final_analysis/final_analysis.qmd).
+The following are the [.html](analysis/final_analysis/final_analysis.html) and [.pdf](analysis/final_analysis/final_analysis.pdf) version of the project's memo.

 ---